Josheyu/alx-pre_course/0x01-git/README.md

-This is the 1st git project on alx
+Updated README file This is the 1st git project on alx